jabbott7335/ce-pe-bootcamp/docs/ocp-on-ibm-cloud/prepare.md

 4. Copy your pull secret from the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/install/pull-secret){target="_blank"} and save it in file `~/.pull-secret`.

 5. Install the Cloud Credential Operator utility.

+    !!!
+Tip
+        To complete the steps documented below to obtain the ```ccoctl``` command.
+Administrator access to an OpenShift cluster is required.
+This command is also available for download from Redhat.
+[Download the ```ccoctl```command](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/)

     Extract the `ccoctl` application.